Jennifer Lawrence, MAL

 Deputy Registrar: Practice

-As the Deputy Registrar: Practice, Andrea will work closely with the CEO/Registrar and our dedicated staff to advance BCIA’s strategic direction particularly as it relates to the intersection between regulation and practice area recommendations.
+In her current role as Deputy Registrar: Practice, Andrea works closely with the CEO/Registrar and dedicated BCIA staff to advance BCIA’s strategic direction particularly as it relates to the intersection between regulation and practice area recommendations.
+She provides leadership across BCIA’s 12 practice areas, ensuring our initiatives align with our core regulatory functions: registration, professional development, and investigations.

 Laurena Olsen